 - The secret is time for the flavors to simmer together.
 Don’t be in a hurry.
 Allow a couple of hours for your stock to be flavorful.

-- While the soup stock, chicken, and vegetables will keep great in the fridge, the gluten-free noodles will get mushy overnight.
-Our best tip is to store the leftovers without noodles.
+- If storing leftovers, store them without the noodles.
 We cook only enough noodles for the current meal, whether the initial portion or reheated leftovers.

 Optional ingredients and serving suggestions